THE ULTIMATE ABS WORKOUT GUIDE

 SWIPER – LOWER ABS

-HOW TO DO IT: For this reverse crunches variation, the upper body stays on the stays on the ground.
-Focus on curling the pelvis back and getting it off the ground, bringing your knees toward your chest.
+HOW TO DO IT: For this reverse crunches variation, the upper body stays on the stays on the floor.
+Focus on curling the pelvis back and getting it off the floor, bringing your knees toward your chest.
 Swipe your hands underneath your tailbone as it lifts, which will help ensure you’re doing the exercise correctly and provides an extra challenge for core strength.

 WHAT MAKES IT EFFECTIVE: This is a slow and easily controlled movement for the lower abs that has a self-check built in to help make sure you’re clearing the tailbone off the floor.